 I’m new to plants, what are some great hanging plants for beginners?

 I’m a big fan of any hanging plants in the pothos or philodendron category.
 Here is a list of some of my favorite beginner plants that need bright indirect light and watered weekly: golden pothos, marble pothos, neon pothos, satin pothos, neon philodendron, philodendron brazil, variegated and non-variegated spider plants (have great fountaining leaves and little babies that shoot off, which can also be easily propagated), and ric-rac/zig-zag/fishbone cacti.
-Then as you graduate from the beginner plants, you can try out string of pearls and string of hearts, which need more attention to light and drying out in between waterings.
+Then as you graduate from the beginner plants, you can try out string of pearls and string of hearts, which need more attention to light and their soil needs to dry out between waterings.
 Lastly, the “divas”, prayer plants and various ferns are beautiful hung, but they need a lot of attention to lighting and watering.
 For these, too much direct light will burn the leaves and even too much chlorine in tap water can cause leaf tip browning for prayer plants.
-Most importantly is don’t over water.
+One way to reduce chlorine levels is to let your tap water sit/air out for 24 hours.
+Most importantly, don’t over water.
 Let the soil dry out between waterings.
 You can use your fingers to poke about 2 inches into the soil to evaluate the moisture level.
 Plants teach us a lot of things, so you’ll learn a lot as you go and with and observant eye, your plant will tell you what it needs based on how the leaves look.
 Have fun!